Cyberwizzard/mt940/README.md

 ## Disclaimer
 Use this parser at your own risk.
-While the utmost care is taken to design parsers which are fully compliant with the official bank statement formats, most of these seem to have quirks.
+While the utmost care is taken to design parsers which are fully compliant with the official bank statement formats, most of the implementations from the banks themselves seem to have quirks.

 This parser is in use in a private project and as such is tested regularly.